Find out which are my favourite funny picture books on shepherd.com - there's loads more to discover too.

 An amazing gift arrived from my fantastic illustrator Jona Jung last week.
 She's only gone and sent me six original drawings - two from each Ever So book to date - for me to take in to schools when I visit.
 Along with a couple of copies of early sketches and my first scribblings, it means the children can see part of the process that goes in to producing a completed story.
 Huge thanks, Jona!

-Tammy kindly had me back on her show today to chat about Bewdley Book Week and my part in it.
+Tammy kindly had me on her show today to chat about Bewdley Book Week and my part in it.

 If you'd like to find out more about the Book Week please visit -